 Currently, I work as a fundraiser for a Catholic non-profit in Cleveland, Ohio.
 I am the only employee in my twenties and there is only a handful of people in their thirties that work in my building, and I’ve been reflecting on that quite a bit.
 For instance, it’s hard enough to get young people to go to church nowadays, but it’s even more difficult to find recent college graduates who are willing to work for the church.
 Why is that?
 Is it because we are in a new age of content overload and we think that we can fulfill our spiritual needs from Youtube videos?
 Is it because there is too much bad crap going on in the world that we have given up on our faith?
 Or do we just need to grow up and in a few years the church will be full of millennials?
 Honestly, I don’t have a clue.
 But that’s part of what I plan to write about.

-For the past four years, I have been one of the people that I just mentioned above.
-And recently, I have found myself at a point where I am beginning to accept God as a part of my life again.
+In college, I was one of the people that I just mentioned above.
+But soon after I graduated, I found myself at a point where I began to accept God as a part of my life again.
 It’s been one heck of a ride so far.
 Stepping into a church after four years of absence can be challenging, but I have acquired a whole new perspective on what mass is after being away from it for so long.
 I’ve realized just how much the Bible can teach us, and I have the urge to reflect on it, so here I am.